DUNE/dune-tms/README.md

 Set `Recon.Hough.WriteDiagnosticHitSnapshots = true` as well to write `Hough_Diagnostic_Hits`, with `RecoHit` indices for the seed, post-walk, and post-DBSCAN states of rejected attempts.
 This is intended for event-display overlays and can grow output files substantially, so it is off by default.

 `scripts/Validation/draw_hough_diagnostic.py` renders rejected attempts in the same plane/bar coordinates used by Hough DBSCAN.
 For example: `python scripts/Validation/draw_hough_diagnostic.py reco.root --output-dir hough_diagnostic_plots` writes every view-level rejected attempt; optional `--event`, `--slice`, `--view`, and `--attempt` filters narrow the render.
-Each plot overlays all cleaned hits in that view, the Hough seed, and the retained post-DBSCAN hits.
+Each plot overlays all cleaned hits in that view, the Hough seed, hits newly added by walking, and the retained post-DBSCAN hits.

 # Directory structure
 * `app` contains the example executables, linking to the TMS library